Tinne Van der Straeten: Political career

 In the 2007 elections, Van der Straeten was elected a representative in the Belgian federal parliament for the first time.
 Three years later, in the 2010 elections, she wasn't re-elected.
 In 2018, Van der Straeten re-enters the political foreground.
 She becomes alderman of Public Works in Koekelberg and a candidate for the 2019 federal elections on the Ecolo list in Brussels where she was re-elected as a representative.
 In her second passage in the Chamber, she worked out an agreement on the capacity remuneration mechanism.

 Following the 2022 Russian invasion of Ukraine, Van der Straeten led her party's policy shift of extending the life-span of Belgium's remaining nuclear power plants.
 By July 2022, she reached an agreement in principle with energy provider Engie to extend the lifespan of two nuclear reactors — Doel 4 and Tihange 3 — by 10 years.

 In May 2022 she announced that Belgium would be funding work on small modular reactors of 25 million euros a year for four years.

+Career in the private sector

+In 2026, Van der Straeten was appointed Chief Executive Officer (CEO) of WindEurope.